Goals from Dele Alli and Benik Afobe helped 10-man Dons overcome Crawley Town 2-0 at stadiummk on Saturday afternoon.

 Mark Randall and Samir Carruthers were introduced for the injured Potter and Hitchcock on 55 and 66 minutes respectively, with Bowditch switching to the number 10 role.

 Out of nothing, Crawley were gifted the opportunity to draw level on 68 minutes when McLeod was brought down in the penalty area by McFadzean, who was subsequently shown a red card.
 Martin, quiet up until this point, saved the penalty to deny the ex-Don a goal on his return to stadiummk.
 Jordan Spence replaced Bowditch as a result of going down to 10 men.

 Martin was at it again shortly afterwards, pulling off a wonderful save to deny Conor Henderson from 35 yards.

 Despite going down to 10 men, the Dons continued to look for a second and Afobe almost provided it but his sweetly-struck free-kick cannoned both off the post and Brian Jensen’s back and away from danger with 15 minutes remaining.

 Jensen had to be on his guard to deny Afobe’s fierce drive finding the back of the net on 80 minutes, before a combination of Martin and Baldock prevented Tomlin from equalising from close range after he had been picked out by O’Connor.

-Afobe all but wrapped up the win in injury-time when he beat his man and fired emphatically past Jensen – his fifth goal for the Dons.
+Afobe wrapped up the win in injury-time when he beat his man and fired emphatically past Jensen from 15 yards – his fifth goal for the Dons.